bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_segmentation/index.md

 These steps form a complete workflow:
 **raw image → pre-processing → segmentation → cleanup → labeling → measurement → filtering**

-We’ll use `Lund.tif` as the example image.
+We’ll use `Lund.tif` as the example image https://zenodo.org/records/17986091.

+Requirements:
+- Everything you need is in the toml file in the Pixi/napari-assistant folder

+### 0. Open Napari assistant using Pixi
+In the terminal, go to the directory Pixi/napari-assistant and run:

+`pixi run assistant`

 ### 1. Open a 3D stack